Home Types of Contracts Contract Addendum

 What is a Contract Addendum?

 A contract addendum, also known as an amending agreement, refers to a legal document often added to a preexisting legal document after modification.
-Once an initial contract is signed, it may be impossible to introduce any amendments without adulterating the document.
-A contract addendum serves to accommodate any extra amendments to such initial agreements.
+Once an initial contract is signed, it may be difficult to introduce any amendments without changing the original document.
+A contract addendum serves to add amendments to such initial agreements.

 Ideally, the contract addendum ensures amendments are made to the initial contract while leaving it intact.
 In addition, the contract addendum is legally binding.
 Contract addendums act as post-contract attachments, which allow you to alter or modify any previous terms on an existing contract.